issacdowling/Single-GPU-Passthrough-VM/README.md

 sudo nano /etc/libvirt/qemu.conf
 ```
 CTRL+W to search for: user = "r
-Remove the # from the line, and change root within the quotes, to your username, and remove the # from the line a little below named: group = "root", swap root for libvirt
+Remove the # from the line, and remove the # from the line a little below named: group = "root"
-**CTRL+X, Y, Enter**.

 Finally,
 ```